-The “Intellectual Property & Export Control” working group seeks to understand the main challenges and identify solutions to improve the basin of patents and the creation of IP on quantum technologies and related fields in Europe.
+The “Intellectual Property & Trade” working group seeks to understand the main challenges and identify solutions to improve the basin of patents and the creation of IP on quantum technologies and related fields in Europe.
 The group’s output is intended to support the creation of knowledge in Europe and help safeguard the intellectual property of European companies to ensure long-term economic benefits for the region.

 De Vries & Metman

 The “Education” working group seeks to address educational needs to enhance Europe’s workforce in the area of quantum technologies.
 Areas of focus include the identification of skills and gaps in Europe, the development of trainings for current professionals, and influencing educational bodies to best prepare the workforce of tomorrow on quantum technologies.

 Standards are crucial ingredients to establish emerging markets and ecosystems in a durable manner.
 The “Standard” working group is the QuIC community forum that will produce the means to identify the needs and common alignments between QuIC members on standards across all quantum technology pillars.
 This WG will establish the channels of communication and synergistic activities on the identified needs and common viewpoints between the QUIC members and the Standardization Bodies and will create and interchange information for the benefit of its members and EU relevant bodies.

 The “Market & Technology Intelligence” working group is the QuIC community forum to capture and track the status and progress of quantum technologies in Europe.
 Understanding the state of the art of Quantum Technologies is critical in identifying emerging markets and ecosystems in a durable manner.
 This WG will develop a living document capturing the state of the art of the quantum ecosystem and a set of recommendation for the QuIC and feed into the strategic roadmap for Quantum Technologies and identify the requirements for a successful industrial quantum ecosystem across all quantum pillars.